piccolo-orm/piccolo/docs/src/piccolo/query_clauses/limit.rst

 * :ref:`Objects`
 * :ref:`Select`

-Rather than returning a list of results, it will only return the number you ask for.
+Rather than returning all of the matching results, it will only return the number you ask for.

 .. code-block:: python